Egyptian army takes over Port Said police HQ

-Cairo: Egyptian Army on Friday took control of the Port Said Security Directorate, the police headquarters, to calm tensions in the Suez Canal city, as clashes between protesters and security forces intensified ahead of a court verdict on the deadly 2012 football riots.
+Cairo: Egyptian army on Friday took control of the Port Said Security Directorate, the police headquarters, to clam tensions in the Suez Canal city, as clashes between protesters and security forces intensified ahead of a court verdict on the deadly 2012 football riots.

 The Interior Ministry said that the decision was made to withdraw police from their headquarters in Port Said in light of the continued attacks on them and public property.

 The ministry, in a statement, appealed to residents of the city to act to restore calm and stop the violence.

 Earlier in Alexandria, dozens of striking officers and policemen shut down the Muharram Bek police station.

 They said the move is part of their protest against what they claim "the politicisation of the ministry."